Low-Level Data Inspection: Accessing Raw Data

 This section is tuned for patch- or block-based simulations.
 Future versions of yt will enable more direct access to particle and oct based simulations.
 For now, these are represented as patches, with the attendant properties.

-For a more basic introduction, see yt Quickstart and more specifically Data Inspection.
+For a more basic introduction, see yt Quickstart and more specifically Starting Out and Loading Data.

 Examining Grid Hierarchies